nilenso/media/proposals/hotosm-tm3/hot-osm-tm3-tech-challenge.md

 We see there are five major APIs pending in the existing TM2 software [1]:

-1. task details
+1. Task Details
-2. validate/invalidate
+2. Validate/Invalidate
-3. lock/unlock a task
+3. Lock/Unlock a task
-4. create task by position
+4. Create task by position
-5. create task by geography
+5. Create task by geography

 None of these implementations looks particularly difficult and if we were to extend the TM2 codebase as-is, implementing draft versions of these APIs may be a good way to familiarize ourselves with the TM2 build/deploy process and overall design.